A complete guide to Edexcel International GCSE Geography

 Coastal environments

-Wave types, coastal processes, coastal landforms (cliffs, beaches, spits), coastal management strategies, and a named case study of a coastal management scheme.
+Coastal processes, coastal landforms (cliffs, beaches, spits, headlands and bays), coastal ecosystems and threats, coastal management strategies, and named case studies of coastal management in a developed country and a developing or emerging country.

 Hazardous environments

-Plate tectonics, earthquakes, volcanoes, tropical storms, the causes and effects of natural hazards, and named case studies of contrasting hazard events in high-income and low-income countries.
+Plate tectonics, earthquakes, volcanoes, tropical cyclones, the causes and impacts of natural hazards, and named case studies of earthquake management in a developed country and a developing or emerging country.

 Economic activity and energy